Google's AI overviews said what?

 โ€‹Unsubscribe ยท Preferencesโ€‹

-Essays and news focusing on tech, science, and AI.
-In rarer occasions I will be sharing my best tips on note taking, AI tools, and productivity.
+This is my personal mailing list.
+I share project updates and thoughts on topics including tech, science, and AI.
+In rarer occasions I am sharing my tips on note taking, AI tools, and productivity.

 Overthinking the Future Episode V Art and Artificial Intelligence I hear a lot of people worrying about AI replacing art and creativity.
 It's undeniable that tools like Midjourney and Suno are marvelous works of engineering, but I don't think that we should be worried about the future of art.
 AI superpowers don't make an artist While today's AI tools have made it easy for anyone to create beautiful images and songs, I believe the best AI art is made by artists.
 Only someone who has spent...